Chris1712/Chris1712.github.io/index.md

 # Thoughts on development

-Random notes, tutorials and observations from my experiences as a full-stack developer, from CSS and JS to Java and databases.
+Random notes, tutorials and observations from my experiences as a developer, from Docker and Java to Jenkins and databases.